Skip to main content

 Can I Cash This Insurance Check?
 What You Need to Know Before You Deposit

-California is a two-party consent state — but that doesn't mean you can't record the insurer's adjusters, engineers, and hygienists during a property inspection.
-Learn the law, the case law, and how to do it right.
+California is a two-party consent state, but you can still record adjusters, engineers, and hygienists during a property inspection.
+How to do it right.

 Choosing Your Contractor After an Insurance Loss